 IT documentation is the process of compiling a central record of all relevant information about the IT used in an organisation.
 At a first glance, this obviously relates to the networks and the devices connected to them.
 In fact, however, the concept of IT documentation is much more flexible.
 You will often read the term in connection with a monitoring or discovery solution, although these tools only provide part of the necessary information.

-IT documentation mainly encompasses the structured collection of information.
+IT documentation primarily comprises the structured collection of information and is therefore the fundamental part of IT asset management.
 It will not help you if you only record which devices you use in your company.
 You also need information on, for example, locations, licences, responsible persons, and the documents for invoices and contracts.
 You must relate all this information in your documentation.
 The IT documentation should therefore enable you to see exactly:

 - where a device is located

 - which parts of the network it accesses

 - which software is installed on it